 - Complete a safeguarding training, the level of which will depend on whether you will be working with young people and/or adults.

-- All trainees on placement with us need to be in personal therapy for the duration of their training and for a minimum of two years.
+- All trainees on placement with us need to be in personal therapy for the duration of their training and for a minimum of three years.

 - For placements starting from September 2020, to enable us to continue to offer high quality clinical support, we will be asking for a small contribution towards supervision costs.
 This will amount to £35 per month for the first 10 months of the placement.
 At this point if a counsellor is seeing the required 4 clients on a regular basis, as per our agreement, any further supervision costs will be covered by the service for the remainder of your time with us.

-If working with young people, counsellors will have the opportunity to join a monthly workshop run by the Clinical Co-ordinator for our work with YP, who is a Birkbeck trained Child & Adolescent Psychotherapist, which will complement their regular supervision.
+If working with young people, counsellors will have the opportunity to join a monthly workshop, which will complement their regular supervision.
 Psychodynamic and Integrative supervision is available in-house, however those undertaking CBT training will need to find an external supervisor.